Date and Time Functions and Operators

 to_iso8601(x) varchar

 Formats x as an ISO 8601 string.
-Supported types for x are: DATE.
+Supported types for x are: DATE, TIMESTAMP, TIMESTAMP WITH TIME ZONE.

 to_unixtime(timestamp) double